 Social stories are a learning tool to help children better understand a situation they are currently in or may encounter.
 These short, often personalized stories model appropriate social interaction and response.
 Use the below social stories to help your children understand:

-Please reach out if you want to laugh or cry together or need other suggestions!
+Reach out if you want to laugh or cry together or need suggestions!
 This unfortunately is not the sprint we were hoping for.
-It is a marathon and we are all in it together!!!
+It is a marathon and we are all in it together!

 Lisa Houben, M.S.
 CCC-SLP